 Our Compensation Committee does not specifically benchmark the compensation of our executives to the pay of other executives in companies of similar size in our industry, given the unique challenges that are faced by other companies of our size in our industry.
 However, we have historically compared the level of our executives' compensation against the compensation of other companies in our industry in general, and believe that the level of compensation our executives receive is within the range of compensation paid to other executives in our industry.
 We use these compensation checks to ensure that our executives are being appropriately rewarded and to discourage their departure to any competitor.
-In April 2017, the Compensation Committee retained the services of Bond & Pecaro, Inc. to advise the committee on a going forward basis on all executive compensation matters.
+In April 2017, the Compensation Committee retained the services of Bond & Pecaro, Inc. ("B&P") to advise the committee on a going forward basis on all executive compensation matters.
+In February 2018, B&P provided an analysis of the Company's overall compensation program at the request of the Compensation Committee.